itsHabib/rtt-quantiles/README.md

 # RTT Quantile Project

-This project consists of two main applications:
+*Note: used for learning purposes, not production use* This project consists of two main applications:

 1. **rtt-quantiles**: An eBPF-based collector that hooks into the Linux kernel's `tcp_rcv_established` function to capture TCP RTT data and stores t-digests in DynamoDB.